Merzasphor/MWSE/docs/source/lua/type/tes3mobileNPC/applyDamage.rst

-applyHealthDamage
+applyDamage
 ====================================================================================================

-**Deprecated, please use applyDamage instead.**

-Damages the actor.
+Damages the actor, with options to control mitigation and difficulty scaling.
+Invokes the 'damage' and 'damaged' events, with 'script' source.
+Returns the actual damage done after mitigation and resistance, but before difficulty scaling.

 Returns
 ----------------------------------------------------------------------------------------------------

-`boolean`_.
+`number`_.

 Parameters
 ----------------------------------------------------------------------------------------------------

+Accepts parameters through a table with the given keys:

 damage (`number`_)
     The amount of damage to apply.

+applyArmor (`boolean`_)
+    Optional.
+If armor should mitigate the incoming damage.
+If the player is the target, armor experience will be gained.

+resistAttribute (`number`_)
+    Optional.
+The resistance attribute that is applied to the damage .
+It can reduce damage or exploit weakness.
+Uses values from tes3.effectAttributes.

-isPlayerAttack (`boolean`_)
+applyDifficulty (`boolean`_)
-    Used to calculate difficulty scaling.
+    Optional.
+If the game difficulty modifier should be applied.
+Must be used with the 'playerAttack' argument to apply the correct modifier.

-scaleWithDifficulty (`boolean`_)
+playerAttack (`boolean`_)
-    Apply difficulty scaling to the damage.
+    Optional.
+If the attack came from the player.
+Used for difficulty calculation.

 doNotChangeHealth (`boolean`_)
-    Do all the audiovisual effects of damage without the health change.
+    Optional.
+If all effects except the health change should be applied.

 .. _`tes3creature`: ../../../lua/type/tes3creature.html
 .. _`niObject`: ../../../lua/type/niObject.html